cyber4paleo/cyber4paleo.github.io/_resources/CommunityResourceList.md

 * <b>Related Links:</b> Technical documentation (<a>http://igsn.github.io/</a>)

+### IMLGS

+* <b>Description:</b> The Index to Marine and Lacustrine Geological Samples (IMLGS) help scientists locate and obtain geologic material from sea floor and lakebed cores, grabs, and dredges archived by participating institutions around the world.
+Data include basic collection and storage information; lithology, texture, age, principal investigator, province, weathering, metamorphism, glass remarks, and descriptive data are included for some samples, at the discretion of the curator; and links to view and download related data and images.
+The Curators' Consortium guides the database, maintained on behalf of the group by NOAA, since 1977.
+* <b>URL:</b> <a>http://seabedsamples.org/</a>
+* <b>Related Links:</b>

 ### LacCore

 * <b>Description:</b> LacCore and the associated Continental Scientific Drilling Coordination Office (CSDCO) provide infrastructure for scientists utilizing core samples from Earth&rsquo;s continents in their research, through integrated support for coring and drilling projects, from project inception through curation.
 Funded by NSF and the University of Minnesota.